KensakuKOMATSU/nework-kaeru/readme.md

 # nework-kaeru

-Unoffical desktop app of nework ( https://nework.app/ ), which is the new-type web app of work from home.
+Unoffical desktop app of nework ( https://nework.app/ ), which is the new-type and innovative web app for improving smoothness of `work from home`.
 This app is working on top of electron.

 ## latest binary